- Student Life

 * Adapted from The Holy See’s Teaching on Catholic Schools by Archbishop J. Michael Miller, CSB

-Mount Royal Academy and the Common Core Movement
+Mount Royal Academy and the Common Core Standards

 Cultivating A Love of Learning

 “Learning is a natural activity.
-You can’t really hype it or accelerate it,” states Dr. Mitchell Kalpakgian, our high school Latin and literature teacher.
-Dr. K ‘s goal as a teacher is to motivate students to love learning, reading and thinking, and to take great pleasure in these activities.
+You can’t really hype it or accelerate it,” states Dr. Mitchell Kalpakgian, our High School Latin and literature teacher.
+Dr. Kalpakgian‘s goal as a teacher is to motivate students to love learning, reading and thinking, and to take great pleasure in these activities.
 According to him, students today don’t seem to recognize the power of their mind.

-According to Dr. K, parents can help to cultivate a love of learning, too.
+According to Dr. Kalpakgian, parents can help to cultivate a love of learning, too.
 As a parent of a child of any age, you can:

 Dr. Kalpakgian taught for 31 years in Iowa at Simpson College.
-He came to NH in 2000 to teach at Magdalen College.
-In addition to teaching part-time at MRA, he teaches online courses for home school students through Regina Coeli Academy.
-Dr. K resides in Warner, NH and enjoys swimming, running, cooking and writing.
+He came to NH in 2000 to teach at Magdalen College and taught at New England Classical Academy (NECA).
+In addition to teaching part-time at MRA, he teaches at Northeast Catholic College and online courses for home school students through Regina Coeli Academy.
+Dr. Kalpakgian resides in Warner, NH and enjoys swimming, running, cooking and writing.